Septias/better-ilias/README.md

 2. [Node](https://nodejs.org/en/)

 ### Usage
-You can start the development process with
+You can start the development process with:
 ```
 cargo tauri dev
 ```